-|Population||53 million (2016)|
+|Population||53 million (2017)|

-|GDP at PPP (current international dollars)||303 billion (2016)|
+|GDP at PPP (current international dollars)||328 billion (2017)|

-|GDP per capita at PPP (current international dollars)||5,732 (2016)|
+|GDP per capita at PPP (current international dollars)||6,139 (2017)|

 In the area of agriculture, Myanmar is coordinating with its GMS partners to increase subregional agricultural trade, while joining efforts to improve food security, address rising energy costs, and develop its production of agri-food products.
-Myanmar is one of the GMS countries most vulnerable to climate change, and is working with its subregional partners to increase its climate resilience.

 Myanmar has substantial energy resources that could support the expansion of commercial energy production.
 The government seeks to address climate change concerns by promoting the use of alternative fuels in households, promoting wider use of new and renewable energy sources, and promoting energy efficiency and conservation.
 Cross-border power connections with GMS neighbors are being developed for the export of hydropower.

 Nearly half of Myanmar is covered in forests, and the country enjoys large freshwater and marine resources.
 The country is a biodiversity hotspot with more than 1,000 bird species and 7,000 different types of plants.
 Myanmar is working to increase forest protection, and coordinate with its GMS partners on subregional initiatives involving the environment.

 In the area of human resource development, Myanmar is working to improve access to education in border areas with vocational training schools, including those specifically serving women.
 The country is also working with its GMS partners on social protection for children, anti-trafficking initiatives, control of malaria and other communicable diseases, and safe labor migration.
 Increasing the accessibility to both basic and higher education is a national government goal, as is greater information exchange with GMS partner countries.